google-deepmind/neural_testbed/README.md

-The Neural Testbed is a carefully-selected collection of supervised learning tasks, where we can compare the quality of a learned (usually neural network) posterior against a *known* reference posterior.
+The Neural Testbed is a carefully-selected collection of supervised learning tasks, where we can compare the quality of a learned (usually neural network) posterior against a reference posterior.

-We use Gaussian processes as the generative model in our testbed building on the connection between Gaussian processes and [infinite width neural networks].
-In doing so, we compare the uncertainty estimates against those that would be output by an idealized infinite-width neural network.
+The generative model is based around a random 2-layer MLP.
+Since independent data can be generated for each execution, the Testbed can drive insight and multiple iterations of algorithm development without risk of overfitting to a fixed dataset.
+This repository also includes the implementation of a comprehensive set of benchmark agents and their performance on the testbed.
+In addition, we provide utilities for evaluating the agents on real dataset where the estimate of the cross-entropy loss on the test data is taken to be the sample mean of the negative log-likelihoods.

 For more information see our [paper]